demassimo/rust-control-panel/README.md

-# Rust Admin Online — Linux Install
+# Rust Control Panel — Linux Install

 This bundle is ready for **Debian/Ubuntu** with **systemd**.
 It includes:
 - Node.js backend (Express + Socket.IO)